wp:image {“sizeSlug”:”large”,”linkDestination”:”none”}

 Step 2: Source Creators Across Multiple Platforms

 UGC creators hang out on specific platforms where supply meets demand.
 Each platform has different pricing, vetting processes, and creator quality profiles.
 Start with 3-5 platforms and compare turnaround time, revision policies, and quality consistency before scaling.
+For detailed strategies on how to find and brief UGC creators, including creator rate benchmarks ($100-250 for emerging, $250-500 for established), see our comprehensive sourcing guide.

 Use Dedicated UGC Marketplaces